-My reasoning in this response was very simple: before accepting an offer of support for work I’m involved with from any source I don’t quite know, I’ve got to have a solid understanding of just where that support comes from, its background, its infrastructure, and how these things align or misalign with the values of JIMBO TIMES, which are to celebrate the pueblos situated in Los Angeles.
+My reasoning in this response was very simple: before accepting an offer of support for work I’m involved in from any source I don’t quite know, I’ve got to have a solid understanding of just where that support comes from, its background, infrastructure, and how these things align or misalign with the values of JIMBO TIMES, which are to celebrate the pueblos situated in Los Angeles.
 I would expect no less from anyone claiming to serve me and my peers from a position of power; as one Uncle Ben once said, with great power, comes great responsibility.

-This isn’t to say that it’s a golden rule that organizers in L.A. keep things ‘in-house’ all the time, but it is to say that when we value something like a pueblo, it’s important to keep that pueblo close at all times, with all matters, for all intents and purposes.
+This isn’t to say that it’s a golden rule that organizers in L.A. keep organizing for events like the Open Mic ‘in-house’ all the time, but it is to say that when we value something like our pueblos, it’s important to keep the pueblo close at all times, with all matters, and for all intents and purposes.

 This is how we roll Los Angeles.
 Now, let’s have an amazing time.